zrwang1211/SafeAtlas-VL/training/README.md

 weights, Gaussian smoothing, and ordinal-threshold initialization used by the original training runs.

 The frozen backbone is loaded in BF16.
-The prediction heads are comparatively small, and the four learned scalar thresholds directly define the boundaries between the five ordinal classes.
-Small threshold updates can be lost at BF16 precision, which can shift those boundaries.
-All head parameters, thresholds, and optimizer states therefore remain in FP32 and are saved in FP32.
-BF16 autocast may accelerate the dense projections, while threshold construction and ordinal logits remain in FP32.
+The ordinal head uses four learned scalar thresholds to parameterize the cumulative logits for the five ordered classes.
+Because small changes to the head and threshold parameters can affect the resulting probability distribution, all prediction-head parameters and their optimizer states remain in FP32, and the exported head weights are saved in FP32.

 The Stage-2 output contains `ordinal_heads.safetensors`,
 `ordinal_config.json`, and the prompt files.
 A standalone release combines